Forsrobin/Forsrobin/README.md

 ## About

-I am a versatile full-stack developer with a passion for technology and innovation.
-Currently studying civil engineering with a focus on computer security, I bring a unique blend of expertise to my projects.
-From designing robust software solutions to working with hardware and exploring cutting-edge technologies, I thrive in creating impactful solutions that bridge the gap between engineering and technology.
+I am a full-stack developer who is passionate about technology and innovation.
+While currently pursuing a degree in civil engineering with a specialization in computer security, I possess a distinctive skill set that advances my projects.
+My capabilities span from crafting resilient software solutions to collaborating with hardware and researching into the latest technologies.

 Below are some of the many technologies, professions and frameworks I have worked with